shtaif/iterified/README.md

 ### Specifying teardown logic

-You can optionally specify any teardown/resource cleanup logic conveniently as part of the _Iterified_ iterable by just returning a function at the end of the _executor_.
+You can optionally specify any teardown/resource cleanup logic conveniently as part of the `iterified` iterable by just returning a function at the end of the _executor_.
 This is the appropriate place to close and dispose of any resources opened during the _executor_'s lifetime and used to generate values from.
 This function may be asynchronous (return a promise).

 The _teardown function_, if provided, would always be triggered automatically when either of these takes place:

-- The _Iterified_ iterable is ended from __inside__ (meaning _initiated by the producer_); by calling the `done()` or `error(e)` callbacks from within the _executor function_
+- The `iterified` iterable is ended from __inside__ (meaning _initiated by the producer_); by calling the `done()` or `error(e)` callbacks from within the _executor function_

-- The _Iterified_ iterable is ended from __outside__ (meaning _initiated by the consumer_); by closing the last remaining active iterator (or [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop)
+- The `iterified` iterable is ended from __outside__ (meaning _initiated by the consumer_); by closing the last remaining active iterator (or [`for await...of`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) loop)

 Here's an example showing how either the consumer or the producer could initiate closure of the iterable as well as how a teardown function to handle this is provided: